Tag: testing

 Nehemiah 8:1–6; Luke 24:18–27; Acts 17:10–15 (read online ⧉)

 The Israelite Exiles have returned home, sort of.
-As Ezra reads the , the remnant of Israel learns what it means to be God’s people.
+As Ezra reads the Scriptures, the remnant of Israel learns what it means to be God’s chosen people.
 Generations had already wandered away emotionally and spiritually.
 Then they went into exile in a foreign land with various gods and practices and unlearned even more.
-The confrontation with God’s was probably startling to many, and -wrenching for .
+The confrontation with God’s Word was probably startling to many, and heart-wrenching for others.

 This is what makes the Bereans a good example.
 They eagerly dug into the Scriptures to validate what they were told.